 In terms of capacity building of employees, our Workplace Skills Plan remains a key guiding document.
 The Work Skills Plan was drafted and submitted to LGSETA timeously, in line with legislation.

 1.5 AUDITOR GENERAL'S REPORT

-The Auditor General's reports for the 2019/20 and the 2020/21 financial years are included in this report.
+The Auditor General's reports for the 2020/21 and 2021/22 financial years are included in this report.